featbit/featbit-docs/pages/gitbook/integrations/api-access-tokens.md

 6. Click **Save** button.
 7. Copy and save the token somewhere secure.
 After you leave this page, the token is obscured.

 After you create a token, you can edit it's name, activate, deactivate or delete it.
-You can also manage existing tokens from this page.&#x20;
+You can also manage existing tokens from this page.

 ### Manage access tokens <a href="#cloning-and-deleting-access-tokens" id="cloning-and-deleting-access-tokens"></a>